Weeksville Heritage Center: Expansion of Heritage Center

 The Heritage Center was completed in 2013 and features a $14 million 19000 sqft performance and educational program space, including a café and library.
 It was almost entirely financed with city money, and extends Weeksville's offering to a broader spectrum of the community.
 The Heritage Center aspires to increase the number of visitors from the roughly 7,500 who visit annually to about 50,000.
 Caples Jefferson Architects designed a new museum building that opened in 2014.

 In 2019, the center launched an emergency crowdfunding campaign due to budget shortfalls.
 The Center asked that donors give at least $200,000 until the city could allot funds; it ultimately received $350,000.
 That June, the city announced that the center would become part of the city's Cultural Institutions Group, becoming the first new addition to that group in over 20 years, and the first black cultural center in Brooklyn to be so named.
 The designation allows the center to receive significant capital to fund operating costs from the Department of Cultural Affairs.
 Weeksville Heritage Center used the funding to preserve additional artifacts.
+In late 2024, work commenced on a $4 million project to renovate the Hunterfly Road houses.
+This project was completed in March 2026 and included mechanical upgrades and exterior repairs.
+Shortly before the renovation was completed, the Weeksville Heritage Center received $1 million in state funds to help maintain the houses.